nmaas-platform/nmaas-docs/docs/tutorials-workshops/deploying-local-kubernetes-cluster.md

-# Part 1: Deploying a Local Kubernetes Cluster
+# Deploying a Local Kubernetes Cluster

 This tutorial will assume that nmaas is installed in a virtual machine that is completely isolated from any production environment.
 However, the discussed steps are applicable to bare-metal hardware as well, once the correct network strategy has been identified by the system administrator.